xocolatl-aficionado/heart/README.md

 - Real-Time Feedback: The app provides real-time guidance based on the heart rate and panic levels.

 #### Testing

+To test:
+- Run the backend.py locally and expose it via ngrok.
+- Update the ngrok url in the code
+- Browse, using Chrome on Android, to the url corresponding to the branch you're looking at. e.g, for the ```faizan/feature``` branch, see [here](https://faizan-feature--breathein.netlify.app/).
+For the ```main`` branch, see [here](https://breathein.netlify.app/).

 - Code to test the backend server:
 ```
 import requests